 - In addition to the documentation you provide, you are also encouraged to send a letter from the Institution you previously attended that includes the timeframe in which you were provided services and the accommodations used.

 Accommodation needs can potentially change over time and updated information should be submitted so the most effective services and accommodations can be provided.
 Updates at reasonable intervals may be requested when needs are not considered ongoing.

 Disability Services also reserves the right to request additional documentation in order to support specific accommodations.
 If additional information is needed, Disability Services may determine that it is appropriate to provide provisional accommodations in the interim.
 Provisional accommodations will be determined based on the information that has been provided and are typically limited to the current term for students.

 These guidelines are provided so that Disability Services can respond appropriately to the individual needs of the student.
 Disability Services reserves the right to determine eligibility for services based on adherence to these guidelines and established policies and procedures.

 Students in special student status or provisional status follow the same procedures as outlined above.

 Students in dual degree programs will follow the procedures established by the school or division in which the courses are taught.

 Students from other JHU divisions who have completed an interdivisional registration form and have received advisor approval to take an AAP course must also complete an AAP Request for Accommodations Form.
 Depending on the accommodation, there may be a time delay before accommodations can be implemented.

-The JHU Director for Disability Services in the Office of Equal Opportunity and Affirmative Action Programs serves as the central point of contact for information on physical and programmatic access, specific accommodations, resolution of complaints and problems, faculty and staff concerns, and identification of available services.
-Contact the Director at: 410-516-8075 (TTY: 410-516-8225).
-Additional information is located on the JHU Disability Services page.
+The Executive Director for Student Disability Services serves as the central point of contact for information on physical and programmatic access, specific accommodations, resolution of complaints and problems, faculty and staff concerns, and identification of available services.
+Contact the Executive Director at: 410-516-1107 or [email protected].
+Additional information is located on the University-wide Student Disability Services page.